 The initial plants five plants consisted of grist mills and factories located along the Middle Rouge River in the 1920s.
 Nine more were built in the 1930s and five in the 1940s.
 He targeted the Rouge, Huron, Raisin, Saline and Clinton Rivers to utilize hydroelectric turbines.

 All the village industry plants made automotive parts except for Macon.
 Macon was a gristmill built by Ford as a religious wheat tithing project.
 However, the mill was never opened.

 During World War II all the plants were switched to wartime production.
 Three of the plants were involved in soybean extraction for the production of oils used in paint and plastics.
 Soybean production ceased in World War II.

 The Village Industries joined four other outstate lumber operations in northern Michigan’s Upper Peninsula.
 Operations in Iron Mountain, L’anse, Alberta, and Pequaming all made products utilized by Ford Motor operations.

 This listing constitutes the small factories and operations in Southeast Michigan.
 They are the generally accepted list of facilities for the economic experiment.

-This is the first location acquired for the Village Industry Project.
+This is the first location acquired for Henry Ford’s Village Industry Project.
 In 1918 Nankin Mills was a retired gristmill built in 1863.
 The original building was renovated by Ford and officially opened in 1921.
 The factory manufactured rivets, carbonator parts and machine screws.
 In 1937 Ford retooled the Nankin site for stencil and engraving operations.
 This continued until 1948 when the operations were moved to Waterford.
 Clara Ford deeded the Nankin site to Wayne County, which operated a Nature Center from 1958 through 1979.
 It was reopened in 1997 as an Interpretive Center in 1997 and exhibits began in 2001.

 Plymouth Tap Operations